dshreyash-108/eco-challenger/README.md

 In `frontend/` run `npm start` and in `backend/` run `nodemon server`

 Also I'm keeping my openweathers api key in the code itself for now so that you can access it faster.

+You can watch the video demo of working website here:

 [screen-capture.webm](https://github.com/dshreyash-108/eco-challenger/assets/111187008/2da65ff3-ed30-4924-b66c-b3184c74b327)